Young football star dies after stray bullet strikes during celebration

 "My God, what sad news, I've known him since he was a child, go with God John Vitor rest in peace, because Lord, my comadre I'm so sorry for your loss may God comfort your heart at this difficult moment, I'm speechless to express what I'm feeling."

-Meanwhile, Joao Victor da Silva Santos was part of the Cruzeiro youth program between 2019 to 2021 as a midfielder.
+Meanwhile, Joao Victor da Silva Santos was part of the Cruzeiro youth program between 2019 and 2021 as a midfielder.

 According to Rede98, the 22-year-old shared the same dressing room with goalkeeper Otavio Coasta and Vitor Roque, who now plays for the Brazilian national team.
 During his spell, he scored one goal in 33 appearances for Cruzeiro.